 A graduate of Vanderbilt University in Nashville, Gary majored in philosophy, while minoring in music.
 He and Randy later recontest but I do remember Leaborn Rogers and "Snuffy" Jenkins were there.
 A first, second and third prize was given to the best band, banjo picker, etc., and three people judged the contest.
 I played "Cripple Creek" and won either first or second prize.

-Scruggs' Story (Continued from page 56)
+Scruggs' Story

 Junie